 3.1 Consumers are generally entitled to a right of withdrawal.

-3.2 Further information on the right of withdrawal can be found in the Seller's instructions on withdrawal.
+3.2 More detailed information on the right of withdrawal can be found in the seller's cancellation policy.

 4) Prices and Payment Conditions